-Case Study: Is Asbestos in Schools Really an Issue?
+Case Study: Is Asbestos Really an Issue in Our Schools?

 On the 12th October 2012, a high school in Wales suddenly closed evacuating more than 900 pupils with immediate effect.
 The closure of Cwmcarn High School in Caerphilly, Wales resulted after “high levels of airborne asbestos” were found in several school buildings.